-The increase in yields on both senior loans and subordinated loans for thethree and six months ended June 30, 2018, as compared to the same periods in 2017, was driven by increases in LIBOR, as the majority are floating-rate loans.
-The increase in cost of funds on both senior loans and subordinated loans for the three and six months ended June 30, 2018, as compared to the same periods in 2017, was primarily the result of an increase in the proportion of total borrowings financed through repurchase agreements and securitized debt obligations (relative to the note payable to TH Insurance) and secondarily the result of increases in borrowing rates due to increases in LIBOR.
-The cost of funds associated with our repurchase agreements and securitized debt obligations also includes amortization of deferred debt issuance costs.
+The increase in yields on senior loans for the three and six months ended June 30, 2019, as compared to the same periods in 2018, was driven by increases in LIBOR, as the majority of such loans are floating-rate loans.
+The decrease in yields on subordinate loans for the six months ended June 30, 2019, as compared to the same period in 2018, was due to the payoff of loans with higher spreads.
+There was no change in yields on subordinate loans for the three months ended June 30, 2019, as compared to the same period in 2018.
+The increase in cost of funds on both senior loans and subordinated loans for thethree and six months ended June 30, 2019, as compared to the same periods in 2018, was primarily the result of an increases in borrowing rates due to increases in LIBOR.
+The cost of funds associated with all of our secured financing arrangements also includes amortization of deferred debt issuance costs.

-The increase in yields on AFS and HTM securities for the three and six months ended June 30, 2018, as compared to the same periods in 2017, was driven by increases in LIBOR, as these CMBS are floating-rate assets.
-The increase in cost of funds associated with the financing of AFS and HTM securities for the three and six months ended June 30, 2018, as compared to the same periods in 2017, was the result of increases in borrowing rates due to increases in LIBOR.
+The increase in yields on AFS and HTM securities for the three and six months ended June 30, 2019, as compared to the same periods in 2018, was driven by increases in LIBOR, as these CMBS are floating-rate assets.
+The increase in cost of funds associated with the financing of AFS and HTM securities for the three and six months ended June 30, 2019, as compared to the same periods in 2018, was the result of increases in borrowing rates due to increases in LIBOR.

-Our convertible senior notes were issued in December 2017, are unsecured and pay interest semiannually at a rate of 5.625% per annum.
+Our convertible senior notes were issued in December 2017 and October 2018, are unsecured and pay interest semiannually at a rate of 5.625% and 6.375%, respectively, per annum.
 The cost of funds associated with our convertible senior notes also includes amortization of deferred debt issuance costs.